DIY a Deconstructed Sofa

-Follow me through the DIY process of how I deconstructed a basic thrift store sofa, I found for $25.
+DIY a Deconstructed Sofa now you can follow me through the process of how I took a basic thrift store sofa and deconstructed.

-So, here are all the details on how this project all went down.
+So, here are all the details on how my DIY A Deconstructed Sofa project went down.
 These are the before pictures of my Goodwill find that I was able to scoop up for $24.02, I know such a random amount, but I even photographed the tag because I wanted to to document the entire process.